 After changing the encryption type, you’ll have to reconnect to the network on all wireless devices in your home.

-Many users use VPN in order to protect their privacy online.
+In order to protect your privacy online, you can use a VPN.
 Although VPN tools are extremely useful, they can sometimes cause Windows has detected an IP address conflict message to appear.
 According to users, this issue occurs when their computer wakes up from sleep mode.

 It seems that VPN shuts down when users activate sleep mode thus causing this message to appear.
 To fix the problem, you need to restart your PC and reconnect to your VPN service.
 After doing that, the problem should be resolved completely.